-You may be considering Florida as a potential spot to retire but don’t want to go to typical spots like The Villages or Fort Lauderdale.
+You may be considering Florida as a potential retirement destination but don't want to go to typical spots like The Villages or Fort Lauderdale, and that's okay.

-That’s OK.
-There are still some great hidden gems in the Sunshine State that you can put down retirement roots — and keep more money in your pocket.
+There are still some great hidden gems in the Sunshine State where you can put down retirement roots — and maybe even retire early.
 You just need to do some research first.

 Consider adding these underrated Florida cities to your list of possible retirement spots.

-Note: All median home sale prices are pulled from the real estate website Redfin.
+Editor's note: All median home sale prices were pulled from the real estate website Redfin.

 Ocala